Billi-Green/Ghost_ESP_B/docs/hugo docs/content/v1.8.1/getting-started/command-line-reference.md

 ## Connecting to the CLI interface

 - Use a [serial console](https://ghostesp.net/serial) (115200 baud is recommended) with a USB data cable or the built-in Terminal app on touch-enabled boards.
-- From the web UI, open the Terminal panel for remote access (running Wi-Fi/BLE operations will drop the GhostNet AP while the single radio switches modes).
+- From the web UI, open the Terminal panel for remote access.
+When you launch a Wi-Fi or BLE command, the device suspends the GhostNet AP until the radio work finishes; once you run `stop` (or the command completes), BLE deinitializes and Wi-Fi returns automatically.
 - Send `help` to confirm connectivity; output appears prefixed with `>` in the console.

 ## Core